 Santa Fe Island

-Located on the south-east of the archipelago this is the oldest island of all with about 4.5 million years old!
-Due to is geological nature and age; most of the animals on this island are endemic to this only location.
-Here the Marine Iguana of Santa Fe can be found as well as the Santa Fe Mockingbird and the Santa Fe lizard.
+Located on the south-east of the archipelago this is the oldest island in the Galapagos.
+In fact, it is around 4.5 million years old!
+Due to is geological nature and age; most of the animals on this island are endemic, making it a special place to visit.
+The Santa Fe marine iguana, mockingbird and lizard are all examples of species found here, and only here.
 Other wildlife visitors can observe include frigate birds, blue-footed boobies, sea lions, marine iguanas, swallow-tailed gulls, herons, hawks, sharks, rays.